kuszmaul/graveyard/README.md

 shows up here, where `flatset` and `flatset-nohash` have difference performance since the the nohash code doesn't have to call the hash function.
 F14 doesn't seem to gain much from reserve.

+`F14` has some weird jitter in the range of about 1.8e6 to 3.1e6.
+It seems to be repeatable.

 ![Insertion With Reserve time](/plots/reserved-insert-time.svg)